hawk-digital-environments/hawki-client-example/docs/hawki-configuration-broker-2105373639.md

 This is precisely what our backend's `/hawki-client-config` endpoint does.
 It uses its master secrets, which are safely stored on the server, to request a secure, user-specific configuration from HAWKI and then passes it along to the verified frontend client.

+> **Learn more**
+>
+> To simplify the process of creating the broker, there is a dedicated PHP composer package you can install using `composer require hawk-hhg/hawki-client-backend`.
+> While this chapter covers the basics, if you need to know more, hop over [to the package documentation](https://github.com/hawk-digital-environments/hawki-client-backend-php).

 ### The Brokerage Process in Action

 Let's follow the entire flow from the frontend's request to the final configuration.